Tsitsimelody/mern-simple-starter/README.md

 ### Mern Simple Starter

-A simplified men starter application with the client and server
+A simplified React universal boilerplate application with the client and server